Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 `input` creates an input node.
 The arguments specify the [Reference](#user-content-reference) to the input.

+Optionally, instead of a string, the first argument may be another input node.
+Instead of resolving through a scheme, this node is used directly.
+The remaining arguments drill into the node as usual.
+Note that changes to one node can affect the other.

 The optional `format` argument forces the file format, if needed.
 This can be either a format name or format extension.
 That is, the leading dot character (`.`) is optional.